ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 Discussions should focus on the decision text so that the text evolves with the opinions.

 ### Drafts

+> This step is recommended if the problem is not yet clear.

 The first step is to create a PR with: